priyanshu7987/Stock-Prediction-/readme.md

 Stock Prediction

 ## `Description`
-Take stock price of any company you want and predicts its price by using LSTM Model as Task 2 for the Bharat Intern internship program.
-It has functionalities such as task assignment, deleting tasks and setting a timer for the tasks.
+Take's the stock price of any company and predicts its price by using LSTM Model as Task 2 for the Bharat Intern internship program.
 <br>
 Multiple users can also be added and deleted from the system.
 <br>